 Caution.
 Slow spike-and-wave (less than 2.5 Hz), then consider atypical absence seizures.

-• Absence with eyelid myoclonia: repetitive, rhythmic, fast (greater than 4 Hz) jerks of the eyelids, with upward deviation of the eyeballs, and with head extension; often very frequent and provoked by photic stimulation
+• Absence with eyelid myoclonia: repetitive, rhythmic, fast (greater than 4 Hz) jerks of the eyelids, with upward deviation of the eyeballs and with head extension; often very frequent and provoked on eye closure, voluntary or on command, and by photic stimulation.

 • Childhood absence epilepsy

 • Juvenile absence epilepsy